zmuranaka/magic_the_gathering_symbology/README.md

 ## Contributing

 Contributions are welcome, but keep in mind that the scope of this package will stay limited to just providing the SVG assets and the ways to display them.

-In order for a contribution to be considered, it must follow the linter rules defined in the [analysis_options](https://github.com/zmuranaka/mtg_symbology/blob/master/analysis_options.yaml) file, if new functionality is being added
+In order for a contribution to be considered, it must follow the linter rules defined in the [analysis_options](https://github.com/zmuranaka/mtg_symbology/blob/master/analysis_options.yaml) file.

 ## Legal